 The University of Hong Kong Libraries is an essential part of the educational facilities provided to you by the University.
 The Libraries lends itself to the three pillars of the University's vision for Teaching and Learning, Research, and Knowledge Exchange through its outstanding resources, people-centred services as well as its innovative and collaborative approaches.

 The Libraries consists of the Main Library and six branch libraries, namely the Dental Library, Fung Ping Shan Library, Lui Che Woo Law Library, Music Library, Tin Ka Ping Education Library, and the Yu Chun Keung Medical Library.
 Of scholarly interest is the newly combined establishment of University Archives and Special Collections – the former houses the unique, historic institutional records of the University; and the latter collects a wider scope of special materials including rare books, odd size objects, primary and secondary sources of research materials relating to the history of Hong Kong dated 1890s onwards.

-As of June 2019, the collections of The University of Hong Kong Libraries exceed 3.1 million volumes, 6.9 million e-books, 448,000 e-Journal subscriptions and titles.
+As of June 2022, the collections of The University of Hong Kong Libraries exceed 3.1 million volumes, 8.5 million e-books and 193,391 e-Journal titles.

 The Libraries offers a conducive environment for study, research, and knowledge exchange.
 HKU Campus Wi-Fi services are available throughout the Libraries connecting patrons to the HKU network and to a number of printers throughout the Libraries.
-Scanners are also available, and payment for the peripheral usage can easily be made by using uPrint or an Octopus card.
+Scanners are also available, and payment for the peripheral usage can easily be made by using uPrint.

 The Libraries' premises have also evolved over the years.
 Located on the ground floor, second floor and third floor of the Main Library, the Think Tank, Ingenium and Level 3 (respectively) are learning commons style facilities providing a variety of spaces suitable for different learning styles including reflective self-study as well as collaborative study.
 The Virtual Information and Lending Services Counters on the 2/F provide face-to-face support in the use of the facilities and in searching the myriad information resources subscribed by the Libraries or available on the Internet.